Estimated reading time: 8 minutes

 Depending on what country you live in, finding grocery discounts will vary.

-You don’t necessarily have to stick to the big box grocery stores as many markets, and smaller shops offer discounts on foods close to expiry.
+You don’t necessarily have to stick to the big box grocery stores as many markets and smaller shops offer discounts on foods close to expiration.

 Never limit your options when purchasing food, provided you have transportation.